 This short film is so fun and exhilarating.
 The pacing is so good.
 It feels like it should be up there with Michel Gondry and Spike Jonze’s early work.

-Flying Lotus – “Until the Quiet Comes” directed by Khalil Joseph
+Flying Lotus – “Until the Quiet Comes” by Kahlil Joseph

 A perfect video.
 I love how it drifts in and out of the song into sync sound, haunting images.
 Really powerful portrait of police injustice affecting marginalized communities.